scottish-government-design-system/designsystem.gov.scot/components/card-navigation/index.md

 ## Why we use this component

 The large size of the cards in the card navigation pattern allows enough space for content that previews the next level of navigation or content.
-It also creates a consistent navigational pattern for content.
+It also creates a consistent navigational pattern for displaying content.

 ## Other versions of this component